 Depending on the client’s needs, some of the required hard skills might be knowing how to drive a wheelchair-accessible vehicle, being able to physically lift the client, and helping clients with Activities of Daily Living (ADLs) like bathing, eating, and getting dressed.
 Just as importantly, a great personal care assistant will have the right soft skills like organization, attention to detail, patience, positivity, reliability, and strong problem-solving and communication skills.

 A crucial aspect of learning how to hire a personal care assistant is understanding which interview questions will best reveal a candidate’s experience and values.
 Questions may include:

 - What skills and qualities do you think make you an effective personal care assistant?

 - Why do you think you are the best person to help this client?
-Are you comfortable with the day-to-day responsibilities for this role?
+Are you comfortable with the day-to-day responsibilities of this role?

 - What is your process for staying organized and attentive?
-For example, how do you keep track of doctor’s appointments and necessary errands and medication schedule?
+For example, how do you keep track of doctor’s appointments, necessary errands, and medication schedules?

 - Do you have a process for monitoring a client’s symptoms and behavior?
 What would you do if you were concerned about a client’s health?